British Airways Executive Club Membership 1

 BA may not have the best programme or most valuable points out there.
 But its one where it’s easy to accumulate Avios and even the Tier Points needed for elite status.
 The distance based chart makes it easier to keep track of progress and have a rough idea of what you can realistically be aiming for in your individual case.

-Personally I would not go out of my way to chase or achieve a certain status.
+Personally, I would not go out of my way to chase or achieve a certain status.
 I fly premium most the time anyway so any Airline status for me is of less significance.

 But if I were, I think Silver is a reasonable one to aim for.
 If you can attain Gold in a reasonable way then kudos to you!
 Some people go to extreme lengths to achieve or retain a Gold Status by doing mileage runs.
 Essentially flying for the sake of flying, but that’s a topic for a different day!